-Bill White: In recent years, you have tried to extract from your career a set of core principles that illuminate the active ingredients within the processes of successful addiction treatment and recovery.
+Bill White: In recent years, you have tried to extract from your career a set of core illuminate active principles that the ingredients within the processes of successful addiction treatment and recovery.
 Could you highlight some of these principles for our readers?